The Directors have pleasure in presenting the 33rd annual report

 In conformity with the directives of the Central Government, the

-Company has appointed M/s R. J. Goel & Co., cost accountants, as the
+Company has appointed M/s R. J. Goel & Co., Cost Accountants, as the

 audit of the cost accounts for the motor vehicles business for the year

-audit report for the financial year 2011-12 in 'Extended Business
+ending on 31st March 2015.
+The cost audit report for the financial year

-The board of directors would like to express its sincere thanks for the
+The Board of Directors would like to express its sincere thanks for the

 co- operation and advice received from the Government of India and the

 Haryana Government.
-Your directors also take this opportunity to place
+Your Directors also take this opportunity to place

 on record their gratitude for timely and valuable assistance and

 support received from Suzuki Motor Corporation, Japan.
-The board also
+The Board also

 places on record its appreciation for the enthusiastic co-operation,